| Venue: | PARCO FACTORY Parco Factory Shibuya Parco Part 1/6F |

 ※Unauthorized use of images is strictly prohibited.

-All titles currently on sale will be sold from the books left by Nancy Seki.
-In addition, goods commemorating the exhibition are also on sale.
+All the titles currently on sale are sold from the books left by Nancy Seki.
+In addition, goods commemorating the exhibition will be released.

 - ●"Nancy Seki Zen Hanko 5147" (Aspect) 3,990 yen